UPPMAX/programming_formalisms/docs/git/branches.md

         ![PR_overview](img/PR_overview.png)

-??? example "Approve Björns new requirements"
+??? example "Approve Björn's new requirements"

     - Lets look and fix together
     - Code review!

-??? example "Look Björns new Issue"
+??? example "Look at Björn's new Issue"

     - Do we agree?
     - Add to the issue the namings of 2 feature branches from Req 6.1-2 to be used in exercise 1.